-The beta of a stock or beta coefficient measures of the level of systemic and unsystematic risk of a stock based on the past performance.
-A beta of an individual stock gives only an idea to the investors theoretically how much the risk will add in the stock.
-For beta calculation, the stock and the benchmark should be and should be related to each other.
+The beta of a stock measures of the level of systemic and unsystematic risk of a stock based on the past performance.
+A beta of an individual stock gives only a theoretical idea to the investors of how much risk is inherent in the stock.
+For beta calculation, the stock and the benchmark should be related to each other.

-Assuming the value of beta the stock is 1.2 and theoretically, it is 20 percent more volatile than the market.
+Assuming the value of beta the stock is 1.2, it means it is 20 percent more volatile than the market.

-Low β – If a company with a β is lower than 1 that represents less volatile than the entire market.
-For example, by considering an electric utility company whose β is 0.45 that would have returned only 4 percent of what the market returned in a predetermined period of time.
+Low β – If a company has a β lower than 1, it represents lower volatility than the benchmark.
+A good example is an electric utility company whose β is 0.45, that would have returned only 4 percent of what the market returned in a particular period of time.

 Negative β – Assuming that a company carries a negative β, it means that it is negatively correlated to the market returns.
-For an example, a metal company having β of -0.2 that would have negative returned i.e. minus (-) 2% when the market raised at 10%.
+For an example, a metal company having β of -0.2 that would have negative returned i.e. minus (-) 2% when the benchmark rose over 10%.